Monday, April 6, 2026

 You've optimized your landing page for mobile.
 Your ads are mobile-first.
 Your email templates are responsive.
 But if the form — the single most important conversion point — doesn't work on a phone, the entire funnel breaks.

 Mobile-first form design isn't an enhancement.
 It's the baseline.
-In 2026, with 60%+ of interactions on mobile devices, designing for desktop first and hoping it works on phones is like building a restaurant and hoping the kitchen works.
+Today, with the majority of form interactions on mobile devices, designing for desktop first and hoping it works on phones is like building a restaurant and hoping the kitchen works.

 Start with the phone.
 Make it effortless on a 6-inch screen with one thumb.
 Then expand from there.
 Everything else is optimization.